 Endangered Species Scholarships

-In addition to the standard Ensembles Bursary Voucher, Essex Music Services can offer up to 15 Instrumental Scholarships and 10 Choral Scholarships in the following disciplines:
+In addition to the standard Ensembles Bursary Voucher, Essex Music Services can offer up to 15 Instrumental Scholarships and 10 Choral Scholarships.
+In 2017-18, endangered youth orchestra instruments are:

 - Double Bass